-Inspired by stories of what Sailortown’s former residents used to, and what its current residents want to eat, artist Thomas Wells has developed the Tastes of Sailortown, a series of workshops for participants of all ages.
-He has been working with young people at Clanmil Housing Assocation and, in collaboration with food educator Clare McQuillan, will deliver two workshops for adults that will explore food preparation and knowledge.
+Inspired by the stories told by former residents of the tastes of Sailortown’s past, and by what current residents want to eat, artist Thomas Wells has developed the Tastes of Sailortown, a series of workshops for participants of all ages.
+He has been working with young people at Clanmil Housing Association and, together with food educator Clare McQuillan, will deliver two workshops for adults that will explore food preparation and knowledge.
 Through the adult and children’s workshops, a ‘signature dish for Sailortown’ will be developed.

 On the 25th May, as part of the Belfast Maritime Festival, Tom, Clare and Household will host a free flavour-focused public event at the Mission To Seafarers (Princes Dock Street, 2-5pm), inviting visitors of all ages to sample this dish and some of the ‘edible stories’ created by the people of Sailortown.
 Clare will talk more about her work as a forager and we will screen food and cooking-related footage from the NI Screen digital archive.